elifyener/TallManRunClone/README.md

 ## Download

-You can get access to The Lost Forest source code by using one of the following ways:
+You can get access to Tall Man Run Clone source code by using one of the following ways:

 - [:sparkles: Download Source Code](https://github.com/elifyener/TallManRunClone/archive/master.zip)
 - :fire:  Clone the repository locally: